DerekSeaverson/Derek-Seaverson-Portfolio/README.md

 The project can be accessed [here](https://github.com/DerekSeaverson/WardfordKeep) and downloaded to preview and play the game for yourself.

 I am more than happy to hear about any issues/bugs/improvements for the game as I intend to return to this class project and expand on it after progressing my current game project in my free time.

+### Maniacal Mages
+> Maniacal mages is a top-down 2D exploration game in which the player uses potions to try and survive and find the boss of all the mages in the region and exploring the castle.
+It was created within the GameMaker platform for a class project during college.
+*Although this project was a class submission, I intend to expand on the project in the future and would love any feedback/ideas as how I could expand the game to the next level.*
+The project can be accessed [here]() and downloaded to preview and play the game for yourself.

 ### Android Project(s)
 > This is a list of my current projects created within Android Studio as part of a class during college.
 These applications were programmed mostly with Java and touched on some other programming languages.